What Can I Do to Preserve and Restore Little Hunting Creek?

 Make sure nothing goes down a storm drain except water.

-Pet waste adds fecal coliforms to the creek and should be disposed of in your trash, never down a storm drain.
+Pet waste adds fecal coliforms to the creek and should be disposed of in the trash, never down a storm drain.

 Report storm drain dumping.
-If you see someone dumping hazardous substances like paint or pesticides down a storm drain, call Fairfax Co.
+To report someone dumping hazardous substances like paint or pesticides down a storm drain, call Fairfax Co.
 Fire and Rescue at 703-691-2131.
-Report dumping of non-hazardous materials such as pet waste to the Health Department at 703-246-2300.
+To report large amounts of trash, garbage or litter that have been illegally dumped or collected in a place not designated or intended as a trash disposal site, please contact Fairfax County at 703-324-5230.

 Do not remove trees, grade or disturb the land within 100' of the creek without permission from Fairfax County.
-The 100' buffer is a legally protected Resource Protection Area, as described in a brief summary and in more detail in Riparian Buffers Modification and Mitigation Guidance Manual.
+The 100' buffer is designated the Resource Protection Area (RPA), and is protected by Fairfax County's Chesapeake Bay Preservation Ordinance.
+Activities in the RPA are regulated by Fairfax County, as described here.

 Use creek-friendly lawn care.

-Never fertilize without testing.
-If your lawn doesn't need phosphorus (and most Northern VA lawns don't) don't add it, use a phosphorous-free fertilizer such as FESCO.
+Test before fertilizing.
+If your lawn doesn't need phosphorus (and most Northern Virginia lawns don't) don't add it, use a phosphorous-free fertilizer.

 Use less or no fertilizer by mowing high with a sharp blade and leaving grass clippings on the lawn.
 They supply up to 1/3 of the nitrogen needs of a lawn.